TITLE IMAGE Souptalks Trilogy

 FIRST SHOW

 VOICE OF THE HOLLOW MAN opens with the question, "“Have you been watching the wars on TV?"
-The STORYTELLER'S ASSASSIN poses this question as she begins to stage Napoleon's 1812 invasion of Russia - complete with the snow that accompanies his tragic retreat - all on the SOUPTALKS TABLETOP.
+The Storyteller's Assassin poses this question as she begins to stage Napoleon's 1812 invasion of Russia - complete with the snow that accompanies his tragic retreat - all on the SOUPTALKS TABLETOP.
 Included in the text are substantial passages from Tolstoy's War and Peace, Larry Heinemann's Paco's Story, and Napoleon's letters home to his wife Marie-Louise.
 I also added audio interviews with my mother concerning her experiences at home (with me) during World War II as one of the many LADIES-IN-WAITING, throughout history, who are represented in the show by soul-singing marionettes who do a few classic gospel tunes with the NEWSCASTER PUPPET.

 SOUPTALK #3 : VOICE OF THE MACHINE